Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Properties of multilingual pixel models

-Recent work has shown that embeddings in Transformers can suffer from a frequency-based degeneration problem, where infrequent and unseen words cluster together in embeding space due to infrequent parameter updates during training \cite{gao2019repdeg}.
-However, as previously noted, pixel-based models update all parameters due to the convolutional block architecture.
-Therefore, the effects of infrequent parameter updates should reduce in pixel models, and unseen words may not cluster as strongly.
+Previous work has shown that embeddings can suffer from a frequency-based representation degeneration problem, where infrequent and unseen words cluster together in embedding space due to limited parameter updates during training \cite{gao2019repdeg}.
+However, as pixel models share parameters at the pixel level, all representations are updated to some degree each batch regardless of subword-level text frequency.
+Therefore, the low-frequency degradation effect should reduce in pixel models and rare words may not cluster as strongly.

-We examine this phenomenon by comparing the embeddings from the source-side word embedding matrix from the TED-7 subword model against embeddings from the TED-7 pixel model.
-We obtain a comparable set of source-side embeddings from the pixel model by computing the mean-pooled output of the convolutional block for each subword in the TED-7 subword model source dictionary.
+We examine this phenomenon by comparing the source embeddings from the subword model against representations from the pixel model on TED-7.
+We obtain a comparable set of representations from the pixel model by rendering each subword in the TED-7 source vocabulary and mean-pooling the output of the convolutional block for all resulting resulting visual token(s).

-We plot these embeddings using 2-D singular value decomposition, and color each point according to the frequency rank of its corresponding subword.
-We plot 98\% of visual embeddings to exclude outliers for improved visibility (and include the full plot in \autoref{app:full_svd_ted7_vis}).
+We plot these embeddings using 2-D singular value decomposition, and color each point according to the log-frequency of its corresponding subword in \autoref{fig:rep-deg}.
+We plot visual embeddings, excluding 1\% of outliers for improved readability (and include the full plot in \autoref{app:full_svd_ted7_vis}).
 We see that in the text model, there is both a clear frequency bias and and a cluster of low-frequency embeddings.
 In the pixel model, though we see some frequency bias among embeddings, the distribution of low-frequency embeddings is improved.